byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 4. Complete the `report.md` file with the required information

 <!--
+- Need to be consistent on 'cntrl' vs. 'ctrl' in file names
 - Come up with some "discussion" or exploration exercise as part of the readme.md
 - It is hard to follow their testbenches.
 Need to provide more constraints so that I can follow and see that what was recieved is what was sent
   (prehaps have them provide such a statement in the testbench output)